 We now headed out to Mt.
 Námafjall and the high-temperature area, Hverarönd.
 Our eighth stop was made by bubbling and boiling mud pools!

 We had a very good guide from Belgium, Leo, who guided us in English but also spoke excellent Icelandic.
 On our tour there was a Belgium family - I admire how Leo was able to switch from one language to another.
 Leo is in the photo with me above by Mt.
 Námafjall.

-The hot springs also produce considerable sulphur deposits which were mined in Iceland in previous centuries to produce gunpowder.
-The strange yellow, orange colour of this geothermal area stems from the sulphur.
-You can see the yellow sulphur in my photo below.
+The hot springs also produce considerable sulfur deposits which were mined in Iceland in previous centuries to produce gunpowder.
+The strange yellow, orange colour of this geothermal area stems from sulfur.
+You can see the yellow sulfur in my photo below.

 Let's be extremely careful in this area as it is very hot and we do not want to see anybody get hurt or burned here.
 It is very important to stick to the paths in this geothermal area - and that goes for all of Iceland's geothermal areas.

 I always get a knot in my stomach when I see footsteps inside the fenced-off geothermal areas!

 We Icelanders are brought up to fear the dangers in Icelandic nature, so we know not to step inside fenced-off spots in geothermal areas as if you step on mud inside these fences your foot might sink straight into a hidden boiling hot spring and get severely burned.